jon-elofson/ruby-chess/README.md

 Used YAML to allow the saving of game states.
 Users now have the option to load previous games on initialize.

 ### Modules
-Used multiple modules (moveable, slideable, steppable) to keep the code as DRY as possible.
+Used modules (slideable, steppable) and inheritance to keep the code as DRY as possible.

 ### AI